Yandex Cloud

 print("Robot")

-For response examples, see User validation.
+For response examples and processing details, see User validation.

 FAQFAQ

-How do I test CAPTCHA?
+How to test the CAPTCHA?

 Open the CAPTCHA page in incognito mode or use a VPN to increase the chance of getting a challenge.

-How do I customize the CAPTCHA appearance?
+How to customize the CAPTCHA appearance?

 See Advanced widget settings.

-• Widget rendering methods
+• Widget integration methods

 • Style customization options